Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

 We rotated a queen-size set through my bedroom and ran shorter sessions in our test room.
-Marcus focused on heat buildup, hip support, and edge sitting; Mia stayed on her side to flag shoulder and hip pressure; Ethan did repeated turn-and-resettle drills to judge ease of movement.
-I tracked lumbar alignment, reading-in-bed comfort, and how each surface held up after repeated use.
-Every mattress was scored on Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+Marcus tracked heat buildup, hip support, and edge sitting; Mia stayed mostly on her side to flag shoulder and hip pressure; Ethan repeated turn-and-resettle drills to judge ease of movement.
+I tracked lumbar alignment, reading-in-bed comfort, and how each surface held up with repeated use.
+We scored every mattress on Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability on a 5-point scale.

 Dubuque Mattress: Our Testing Experience